OFFICE: 309 Anthropology and Art Practice Building (Formerly Known As Kroeber Hall)

 E-MAIL: dtfisher@berkeley.edu

-My research interests bring together concerns with media, music's materiality, and the close ethnography of urban life, with a specific focus on northern Australia.
-My earliest ethnographic work addressed the enormous success and efflorescence of Indigenous music and film production, and the entailments of that success for communities across northern Australia.
-This focused primarily on music, sound, and voice, analyzing the power of audio media (and increasingly smart phones and related applications and platforms) as everyday presences in Indigenous lives, and relating this to both enduring and historically emergent Australian understandings of relatedness and mediation itself.
-This work provided the focus for my first book, The Voice and Its Doubles (2016), and continues to underpin my ongoing research and writing.
+Earlier ethnographic work addressed the efflorescence of Indigenous music and film production, and the still unfolding entailments of that success across northern Australia.
+This research focused primarily on sound and voice (and increasingly smart phones and related applications and platforms), relating these to enduring and emergent Australian understandings of relatedness and mediation itself.
+This led to my first book, The Voice and Its Doubles (Duke UP, 2016).

 In addition to these projects in Northern Australia I have conducted research in New York City and Peru, and in 2001 produced the ethnographic documentary "A Cat in a Sack," focused on the performance practice of New York's Hungry March Band.

-At UC Berkeley I am affiliated faculty with the Program in Critical Theory, the Department of Music, Global Metropolitan Studies, and the Center for Race and Gender, and since 2023 have been director of UC Berkeley’s Media Studies Program.
-Since 2018 I have also directed the Experimental Ethnography Lab, a teaching and research studio housed in the Department of Anthropology and dedicated to ethnographic media in all forms.
-In this capacity I also teach and advise ongoing research projects on ethnographic and documentary history, experimental ethnographic methods, recording practice, animation and materiality, sound studies, and music-centered ethnography.
+At UC Berkeley I am affiliated faculty with the Program in Critical Theory, the Department of Music, Global Metropolitan Studies, and the Center for Race and Gender, and director of UC Berkeley’s Media Studies Program.
+I also direct the Experimental Ethnography Lab, a teaching and research studio housed in the Department of Anthropology and dedicated to ethnographic media in all forms.
+In this capacity I teach and advise ongoing research projects in domains of experimental ethnography, sound studies, animation and materiality, cinema, and music- and art-centered ethnography.

-Beyond UC Berkeley I hold affiliate positions with the Department of Anthropology at Macquarie University, Sydney, and the Center for Creative Ethnography at Queens University, Belfast.
+Beyond UC Berkeley I hold affiliations with the Department of Anthropology at Macquarie University, Sydney, and the Center for Creative Ethnography at Queens University, Belfast.

 PhD, Department of Anthropology, NYU 2005; Certificate in Culture and Media; 2001.